-Chicago Bulls Take Mo Bamba In ‘NBC Sports Chicago’s’ Post-Lottery Mock Draft
+Chicago Bulls Take Mo Bamba In ‘NBC Sports Chicago’s Post-Lottery Mock Draft

-Help could be coming to the Chicago Bulls in the form of Texas Longhorns’ center Mo Bamba.
-NBC Sports Chicago’s post-lottery mock draft have the Bulls taking Mo Bamba with the No. 7 pick.
+Help could be coming to the Chicago Bulls in the form of Texas Longhorns center Mo Bamba.
+NBC Sports Chicago‘s post-lottery mock draft have the Bulls taking Mo Bamba with the No. 7 pick.

-Just over a week ago NBC Sports Chicagocreated an argument for the Chicago Bulls to take Mo Bamba if they were to win one of the top-three slots in the NBA draft.
+Just over a week ago NBC Sports Chicago created an argument for the Chicago Bulls to take Mo Bamba if they were to win one of the top-three slots in the NBA draft.
 However, given the way the draft lottery broke with the Phoenix Suns, Sacramento Kings, and Atlanta Hawks getting the top-three picks (courtesy of ESPN), the Bulls may get lucky after all.

 Arizona center Deandre Ayton and Real Madrid’s Luka Doncic are expected to be the first two players taken in the draft.
 That leaves the Atlanta Hawks essentially starting things off.

 The Hawks already have John Collins inserted at center.
 They could take Duke’s Marvin Bagley or surprise people by drafting Oklahoma guard Trae Young.
-If Young is taken before the Bulls are on the board it sets up an interesting situation.
+If Young is taken before the Bulls are on the board, it sets up an interesting situation.

 Trae Young going early leaves the Bulls in position to select from a group that could consist of Jaren Jackson Jr., Michael Porter Jr., Mo Bamba, and Wendell Carter.